Lansdowne Park: History

 In April 1952, the fairground at the park was selected in an exercise by the federal civil defence organization as an assembly point where the survivors of a nuclear attack on Ottawa gathered to receive food and water.

 The City of Ottawa periodically reviews the use and state of the facility.
 Lansdowne was developed as a municipal fairgrounds, and somewhat rural in nature.
 Over time, permanent buildings were built on the site, and a majority of the site was paved, both for parking and for exhibition use.
-As the result of a review in the 1990s, the city demolished some of the buildings, and restored some parkland.
+As the result of a review in the 1990s, the city demolished some of the buildings, and restored the parkland.
 The city restored the Aberdeen Pavilion at the time, using funds planned for a Central Canada Ex move, in exchange for allowing the Ex to continue to use the site.

 Lansdowne Park has long been the primary sports facility in Ottawa.
 The sports venues located on the site have played host to championships in curling, figure skating, Canadian football, ice hockey and association football.
 The Aberdeen Pavilion hosted Stanley Cup championship games in 1904 played by the Ottawa Silver Seven.
 The Civic Centre has hosted the Canadian Men's curling championship, Canadian and World championships in figure skating and the Memorial Cup Canadian junior-age ice hockey championships.

 In particular, Frank Clair Stadium and its outdoor field has a long history of sports usage in baseball, football, lacrosse and soccer (including Olympic soccer).
 The stadium has held Grey Cup football, and World Cup Under 20 soccer championships.
 Before the south stands were built, the field was a combination baseball, outdoor lacrosse and football facility.
 The Ottawa Giants and Ottawa Athletics professional baseball teams used the facility from 1951 to 1954.
 The Ottawa Lacrosse Club and the Ottawa Capitals lacrosse clubs used the field from before 1900 for field lacrosse.
 Prior to the redevelopment, the CFL professional football franchises Ottawa Rough Riders and Ottawa Renegades used the field until 2005.

 Currently, the stadium is home to the CFL franchise Ottawa RedBlacks and Canadian Premier League soccer team Atletico Ottawa.
 Major annual events in the stadium include the Panda Game with rival university football teams from Carleton University and University of Ottawa, and the Escapade Music Festival.

-A 0.25 mi dirt track existed at the field and it was used initially for horse racing.
+Lansdowne Speedway, a 0.25 mi dirt track, existed at the field, and was used initially for horse racing.
 In 1955, it was converted to host stock car racing.
 The track was extended to 0.33 mi, banked and paved in 1957.
 Successful financially, the stock cars were evicted from the site after lobbying by local residents.
 Race promoter Gerry Bisson then built a race track west of Ottawa in Stittsville, Ontario (now part of Ottawa) which is today known as Capital City Speedway.

 The Horticulture Building, built in 1914, was designed for winter use as a curling rink with seasonal exhibition uses.
 Other buildings including the General Purpose Building and the McElroy Building, both since demolished, also had sheets of ice installed for curling.